 While raising her three children in Southern California, Bahara became a PTF Board member at St. Margaret’s Episcopal School, sat on the Executive Board for a number of years and chaired various committees.
 At the same time, she supported various charities such as Surf Aid, Surfrider, Oceana and the Ecology Center.

-In early 2016, Bahara joined the firm to fulfill her dream of becoming a practicing lawyer.
+In early 2016, Bahara joined the firm as an independent contractor to fulfill her dream of becoming a practicing lawyer.
 She handles general corporate and employment issues, as well as maritime and aviation trade licenses, port tariffs and schedules, and business litigation.

 In her (not so) spare time, she likes to travel, find the best new restaurant in town and attend her children’s water polo and soccer games.